spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 ### Cost Metrics

+**Overview**

 * Month-to-Date cluster cost.
 Source: Ocean.
+This graph metric shows the cost incurred by the cluster from the start of the current month.
+It provides a real-time view of your monthly spending, helping you track costs and budget effectively, ensuring they stay within financial targets.
-* Average daily cluster cost during the selected aggregation interval.
+* Average daily cluster cost during the selected aggregation interval variable value.
 Source: Ocean.
+This graph metric shows the average daily cost of the cluster during a specified time period.
+By analyzing daily spending patterns, you can better manage your costs, making informed decisions to optimize daily expenditures and improve overall cost efficiency.
-* Cluster cost breakdown during the selected aggregation interval.
+* Cluster cost breakdown during the selected aggregation interval variable value.
 Source: Ocean.
+This graph metric breaks down the cluster cost into categories during a selected time period.
+It provides detailed insights into cost distribution, helping identify areas where spending can be optimized and uncover opportunities for cost savings.
-* Cluster cost over time during the selected aggregation interval vs the previous period.
-Source: Ocean.
+* Cluster cost over time during the selected aggregation interval variable value: Source: Ocean.
+This graph metric compares cluster costs over time between the selected and previous periods.
+It helps you evaluate cost trends and assess the impact of changes on overall spending so you understand the financial implications of your decisions and adjust strategies as required.

 **Compute and Storage Metrics:**

-* Average cost per CPU during the selected aggregation interval.
+* Average cost per CPU during the selected aggregation interval variable.
 Source: Ocean.
+This graph metric shows the average cost per CPU during a specified time period.
+Understanding the financial impact of CPU utilization can help optimize resource usage and manage costs effectively.
-* CPU by instance lifecycle breakdown during the selected aggregation interval.
+* CPU by instance lifecycle breakdown during the selected aggregation interval variable value.
 Source: Ocean.
+This graph metric breaks down CPU costs by instance lifecycle during a selected time period.
+It helps you understand CPU cost distribution across different instance stages, enabling more informed resource allocation and cost management decisions.
-* Cluster storage cost during the selected aggregation interval.
+* Cluster storage cost during the selected aggregation interval variable value.
 Source: Ocean.
+This graph metric shows the cost associated with cluster storage during a specified time period.
+It provides visibility into storage costs, helping to optimize storage usage and manage expenditures related to storage resources.
-* Cluster storage cost breakdown during the selected aggregation interval.
+* Cluster storage cost breakdown during the selected aggregation interval variable value.
 Source: Ocean.
+This graph metric breaks down storage costs by different categories during a selected time period.
+It identifies cost drivers in storage, helping you manage and optimize your storage expenditures by focusing on the most significant cost areas.
 * Cluster compute cost over time.
 Source: Ocean.
 * Cluster storage cost over time.
 Source: Ocean.
 * Cluster CPU usage over time.
 Source: Ocean.